3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres

 \item $T$~=~300~K, $p_s$~=~20~bar, and $q_{v, \rm sat}(p_s)~<~q_{\rm crit}(T_s)$, \end{enumerate} We also run the 273 K test case without radiation as a control test case where the final state is solely representative of condensing compositional convection.
 For the case where $q_{v, \rm sat}(p_s) < q_{\rm crit}(T_s)$, the surface pressure was adjusted to maintain the atmospheric temperature in a regime where condensation occurs while ensuring that the initial condition $q_{v, \rm sat}(p_s) < q_{\rm crit}(T_s)$ was met.

 In the $q_{v, \rm sat}(p_s) > q_{\rm crit}$ simulation, the initial atmospheric state is unstable to both moist and dry compositional convection.
-Conversely, in the $q_{v, \rm sat}(p_s) < q_{\rm crit}$ the initial atmospheric state is locally stable to condensing compositional convection in the region where $q_{v, \rm sat}(p_s) < q_{\rm crit}$ and unstable to dry compositional convection by the Ledoux criterion.
-In the $q_{v, \rm sat}(p_s) < q_{\rm crit}$ case we are testing if condensation can stabilize the atmospheric state.
+Conversely, in the $q_{v, \rm sat}(p_s) < q_{\rm crit}$ the initial atmospheric state is locally stable to condensing compositional convection by the Guillot criterion in the region where $q_{v, \rm sat}(p_s) < q_{\rm crit}$ and unstable to dry compositional convection by the Ledoux criterion.
+In the $q_{v, \rm sat}(p_s) < q_{\rm crit}$ case we are testing if condensation can stabilize the Ledoux unstable atmospheric state.
 The initial conditions were chosen to highlight the compositional destabilization and the nature of evolution towards an end state.
 The domain size, resolution, and simulation time for the CM1 test cases are given in Table~\ref{table:greycond-simulation-params}.

 Recent studies report deep, radiative isothermal layers in magma-ocean planets \citep[e.g.,][]{nicholls_convective_2025} and in pure-steam atmospheres \citep[e.g.,][]{selsis_cool_2023}.
 Here we examine the stability of isothermal layers to compositional gradients.
 If outgassing from a liquid-water or magma ocean allows for the buildup of condensable in the deep atmosphere, can the resulting mean molecular weight stratification maintain these isothermal layers over time?
 In the absence of compositional effects, an isothermal profile is statically stable to convection ($(\nabla_{\rm isothermal} - \nabla^*_{\rm ad}) < 0$).
 Using CM1, we explore how compositional gradients affect isothermal layers.
 We expect compositional gradients to destabilize isothermal layers due to the Ledoux criterion.
 However, in the $q_{v, \rm sat}(p_s) < q_{\rm crit}$, the initial state is stable to condensing compositional convection.
 The the $q_{v, \rm sat}(p_s) < q_{\rm crit}$ simulation will test whether condensation can stabilize the Ledoux unstable stratification and preserve deep isothermal layers.